 D. A law and motion matter may also be taken off calendar by stipulation of the parties at least five (5) court days before the scheduled hearing, with written notice to the Clerk and assigned judge.
-Notice to the Clerk and assigned judge may be given by facsimile.

 E. Any moving party who wishes to have a law and motion matter taken off calendar after the responsive papers have been filed shall do so by stipulation of the parties or shall obtain the permission of the assigned judge and give written notice to all parties.
-Proof of notification to all parties shall be made as described in (B) above.
+Proof of notification to all parties shall be made as described in (C) above.

 F. Within five (5) court days of the hearing, permission to take the matter off calendar shall be obtained only from the assigned judge.
-(Effective July 1, 2012; Rule 2.2.2 renumbered effective January 1, 2006; adopted as Rule 4.2 effective January 1, 2003)
+(Effective January 1, 2025; Rule 2.2.2 renumbered effective January 1, 2006; adopted as Rule 4.2 effective January 1, 2003)